 But recreational opportunities isn't all Orillia can offer you.
 Enjoy the architectural beauty of the downtown area along with the neat boutiques and dining locations throughout the city.
 With museums, the opera house, tourist attractions, shopping, and the many festivals hosted in Orillia, you will never be bored in this vibrant city.

-The Lakehead-Georgian campus is located in the heart of the City of Barrie, known for its friendly residents, four-season lifestyle, and gorgeous waterfront.
+The Lakehead-Georgian campus is located in the heart of the City of Barrie, a vibrant city known for its friendly residents, four-season lifestyle, and gorgeous waterfront on Kempenfelt Bay.
+In Barrie, you can take advantage of nearby trails and ski hills, several shopping malls, a vast assortment of restaurants, and great nightlife.

 Tips for getting to know Barrie: